ChloeMayLikeCheese/Brainfk-image-format/README.md

 basically nothing.
 #
 currently all it does if output some code to a .bfif (brainfk image format) file.
-I am creating an image viewer kind of for it?
+#
 It can only do 720p or below due to sheer size.
+#
 Its not very efficent it basically decompresses files ridiculously.
 # Does it work
 no.
+# Usage
+Create an empty .bfif file for output
+#
+Specify the the output file path and the input file at the bottom of generator.py
+#
+run generator.py
+#
+go into viewer.py and specify the generated .bfif file at the bottom then run it
+#
+The viewer currently doesn't work, but might soon